Tourmaline: Nedforum (part two)

 “I know Palma…”

-“No, you don’t.
+“Oh, that’s right, is it?
 Knowing and being a bloody nuisance, not the same.
 If you knew her, you’d keep well away.
-Poetry!
-Can’t help yourself scribbling, can you?
-She feels bad not finding some errand for you, and she feels bad not…you’re a stupid little git, that’s what.
-Don’t make a woman who has a thousand things to do worry about killing you.
+Scribbling poetry!
+Can’t help it.
+She feels bad not finding some errand for you, and she feels bad not… You’re a stupid little git, that’s what.
+Don’t make a woman who has a thousand things to do, worry about killing you.
 Go kill yourself.”

 Why not have said they were lovers?
-It would not carry back to him quite the humiliation, his memory of her visit to Cadwilliam, of cavorting, possibly, at Palma’s feet, imagining her…
+It would not carry back to him quite the humiliation, his memory of her visit to Cadwilliam, of cavorting at Palma’s feet, imagining her say it…

 “I love you, Anton.”